BeCauseEco/components/growth-hacking-checklist.md

 ## 3. Tying up loose ends
+- [ ] When the feature is launched, do still communicate it as a new feature in the Product Updates channel.

 - [ ] We have a plan for the future of this MVP

   _(will it go into product long-track after completion?, does it warrant further refinement?, etc.)_